 In 1983, Tokyo Disney became the first Disney theme park to open outside of the United States.
-It is located alongside the Tokyo Disney Resort.
-Pick up a park map, and let’s go!
+It is located alongside the Tokyo Disney Resort, just a 5-minute walk from Maihama Station.

 How to get to Tokyo Disneyland

 Traveling from Tokyo to Tokyo Disneyland by train is easy using your JR Pass.
 Tokyo Disney Resort (which includes Tokyo Disneyland and Tokyo DisneySea) is located five-minute walk from Maihama Station, in JR Keiyo line.